equinor/records/doc/format.md

 *  [Shacl rules](../schema/revision.shacl)
 *  [Example](../example/revisions.trig)

-There is currently only one subclass of `rev:Revisions` for revisions of documents.
+There is currently only one subclass of `rev:Revision` for revisions of documents.
 Revisions of documents have author and dates.
 The can also have the relation `rev:describes` to the document it revises.
 Note that this is not the same relation as `rec:describes` in the record provenance.
 Document revisions are intended to support existing workflows where documents have editions/revisions/versions that are issued at certain times.